-- We are of the opinion that proper books of account were maintained by the Group, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Group's accompanying consolidated financial statements. - We obtained all the information and explanations which we considered necessary for the purpose of our audit. - To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Group's financial position or its financial performance.
+- We are of the opinion that proper books of account were maintained by the Group, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Group's accompanying consolidated financial statements. - We obtained all the information and explanations which we considered necessary for the purpose of our audit. - To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable would materially affect the Group's financial position or its financial performance.

-Doha - Qatar 11 February 2018 For Deloitte & Touche
+Doha - Qatar 11 February 2018